EnvisionDoc/device_connection_en/howto/asset_tree/gettingstarted_assettree.md

-# Asset Tree Management Quick Start
+# Quick Start: Asset Tree Management

 This article describes how to create an asset tree and bind assets (such as devices) to the node of an asset tree through a sample scenario.

 ## Before You Start

 To create an asset tree, you must have write access to the **Asset Tree** service.
 If you don't have the access, contact your OU administrator to obtain the access.
-For more information about user access in EnOS, see [Policy, Roles, and Access](/docs/iam/en/latest/access_policy).
+For more information about user access in EnOS, see [Policy, Roles, and Access](/docs/iam/en/2.0.9/access_policy).

 ## Sample Scenario